sonata-project/SonataNotificationBundle/Resources/doc/reference/monitoring.rst

 Monitoring
 ==========

-The bundle ships with built-in health checks to be used by the .. _LiipMonitorBundle: https://github.com/liip/LiipMonitorBundle , see the sonata.notification.backend.heath_check service.
+The bundle ships with built-in health checks to be used by the `LiipMonitorBundle <https://github.com/liip/LiipMonitorBundle>`_ , see the ``sonata.notification.backend.heath_check`` service.

-The rabbitmq backend uses the default URL for the .. _management plugin: http://www.rabbitmq.com/management.html API (http://localhost:55672/api)
+The rabbitmq backend uses the default URL for the `Management plugin <http://www.rabbitmq.com/management.html>`_ API (http://localhost:55672/api)

-If you need to change the default URL, you can configure it by setting the "console_url" configuration value:
+If you need to change the default URL, you can configure it by setting the ``console_url`` configuration value:

 .. code-block:: yaml

     sonata_notification:
         backend: sonata.notification.backend.rabbitmq

         backends:
           rabbitmq:
               exchange:     router
               connection:
                   host:         %rabbitmq_host%